RobertZetterlund/intro-to-ai/assignment3/report.md

 <p>

 ### i - the choice of the minimum number of samples in the neighbourhood for a point to be considered as a core point

+Criteria when we chose the number:

+* Testing values
+* Do not form clusters of noise,

+By extensive googling, we gather that:

+* The value should be picked by someone with domain knowledge

 We did not really have anything to go on when it came to this, we decided to test different values and ended up choosing 42.